Manuel Serrano: Club career

 During a home fixture against Mallorca at Estadi Olímpic de Montjuïc on 21 November 1999, having come on at half time in place of Martín Posse, Serrano was punched by Mallorca goalkeeper Germán Burgos.
 Burgos, who alleged that Serrano had made racist comments during the match, was later banned for 11 matches as a result of this incident.
 Mallorca went on to win the game 2-1.

 On 27 May 2000, Serrano featured in the Copa del Rey final, as Espanyol took on Atlético Madrid at the Mestalla.
 Serrano came off the bench to replace Tamudo with 20 minutes to play, at which point Espanyol lead 1-0 thanks to an early goal from Tamudo.
 They added a second six minutes from time through Sergio González, and held on to win 2-1 despite a late goal from Jimmy Floyd Hasselbaink, giving Serrano the only major honour of his career.

 This victory qualified Espanyol for the 2000-01 UEFA Cup, and Serrano made his debut in this competition on 14 September 2000, in the first leg of their first round tie against Slovenian side Olimpija Ljubljana at Bežigrad Stadium.
 Serrano started the match and played the first 73 minutes.
 Espanyol lost the match 2-1, but went on to win the tie 3-2 on aggregate, and ultimately reached the third round before being eliminated by Porto.

 Serrano left Espanyol in 2001, having scored eleven goals in 71 appearances in all competitions across his three seasons with the club.
 He joined Elche in July, arriving at the same time as fellow striker Meca from Real Madrid.
 Serrano spent the next two seasons at Estadio Martínez Valero, making a total of 66 appearances and scoring twelve goals.

-Serrano went of to spend two seasons in Segunda División B, firstly with Castellón, before joining Badalona in the summer of 2004.
+Serrano went off to spend two seasons in Segunda División B, firstly with Castellón, before joining Badalona in the summer of 2004.
 He returned to his hometown club Masnou in 2005, and helped them to the Primera Catalana title and promotion to the Tercera División in the 2005-06 season.
 He finished his career with brief spells at small Catalan clubs CD Blanes and CF Atella.

 International career

-Although Serrano was never called up to the Spanish national team, he was capped once by the Catalonia representative side.
+While Serrano was never called up to the Spain national team, he was capped once by the Catalonia representative side.
 His sole appearance came in a 1-1 draw with Bulgaria at Espanyol's stadium on 23 December 1997.